-11.3.1 Contribution from large point sources
+10.3.1 Contribution from large point sources

-Contributions to ground level annual mean heavy metal concentrations from point sources (those with annual emissions of greater than the thresholds listed by pollutant in Table 11.3, or for which emission release characteristics are known) in the NAEI 2020 were estimated by modelling each source explicitly using the atmospheric dispersion model ADMS 5.2 and sequential meteorological data for 2021 from the WRF model, as described in Appendix 4 - WRF meteorology.
+Contributions to ground level annual mean heavy metal concentrations from point sources (those with annual emissions of greater than the thresholds listed by pollutant in Table 10.3, or for which emission release characteristics are known) in the NAEI 2022 were estimated by modelling each source explicitly using the atmospheric dispersion model ADMS 6.0 and sequential meteorological data for 2023 from the WRF model, as described in Appendix 4 WRF Meteorology.
 Concentrations were calculated for a 99 km x 99 km square composed of a regularly spaced 1 km x 1 km resolution receptor grid.
 Each receptor grid was centred on the point source.
-The total number of point sources modelled explicitly is given in Table 11.3.
-For each large point source information was retrieved from the PCM stack parameters database (as described in Section 4.3.1).
-The NAEI emissions for point sources for 2020 were scaled in order to provide values for 2021 as described in Section 4.3.1.
+The total number of point sources modelled explicitly is given in Table 10.3.
+For each large point source, information was retrieved from the PCM stack parameters database (as described in Section 3.3.1).
+The NAEI emissions for point sources for 2022 were scaled in order to provide values for 2023.

 The Vale Clydach refinery in South Wales is located within the Pontardawe Valley a few miles from the Pontardawe Tawe Terrace monitoring station.
-To provide the best estimate of Ni concentrations in this area, reported 2021 emissions and updated stack parameters for this site were provided by the site operator and incorporated into the large points modelling for Ni.
+To provide the best estimate of Ni concentrations in this area, reported 2023 emissions and updated stack parameters for this site were provided by the site operator and incorporated into the large points modelling for Ni.

-A factor of 0.3 has been applied to the modelled contribution of large point sources to As concentrations, consistent with the 2013, 2014, 2015, 2016, 2017, 2018, 2019 and 2020 modelling.
+A factor of 0.3 has been applied to the modelled contribution of large point sources to As concentrations, consistent with the 2013 - 2022 modelling.
 Factors of unity have been applied to the modelled contribution from large point sources to concentrations of Ni, Pb and Cd.
 Factors were chosen to provide the best agreement of total model predictions with measured heavy metal concentrations.
 Activity levels for combustion of coal in industry were about 50% higher in the 2012 NAEI than in the 2011 NAEI and have remained at this higher level in subsequent inventories.
 There has been no clear trend or change in ambient As concentrations measured in the UK over this period.
 A factor of less than unity was therefore required for industrial emissions of As.

-The NAEI 2020 includes point source emissions estimates derived from carbon emissions data reported under the EU-Emissions Trading Scheme (ETS), most recently described in (Tsagatakis et al., 2022).
+The NAEI 2022 includes point source emissions estimates derived from carbon emissions data reported under the UK-Emissions Trading Scheme (ETS), most recently described in (Tsagatakis et al., 2023).
 These point sources are referred to as ETS points in this report.
 These derived air quality pollutant emissions are particularly uncertain and therefore in previous assessments (e.g. (Brookes et al., 2017)) emissions were capped at reporting thresholds and treated as small point sources.
-For the 2016, 2017, 2018, 2019 and 2020 assessments (Brookes et al., 2019b, 2019a, 2020, 2021; Pugsley et al., 2022) the NAEI recommended treating the ETS points that have emissions greater than the large points modelling threshold as large points and not to apply a cap (Personal communication from Ben Pearson, 2022).
-The 2021 assessment continues this approach.
+For the 2016 - 2022 assessments (Brookes et al., 2019b, 2019a, 2020, 2021; Pugsley et al., 2022, 2023, 2024) the NAEI recommended treating the ETS points that have emissions greater than the large points modelling threshold as large points and not to apply a cap (Personal communication from Ben Pearson, 2024).
+The 2023 assessment continues this approach.
 Thus, those ETS point sources of As, Cd, Ni and Pb meeting the criteria for the treatment of large point sources described above, were modelled as an additional set of large point sources (using the approach described above).
-The total number of ETS point sources modelled explicitly is given in Table 11.3.
+The total number of ETS point sources modelled explicitly is given in Table 10.3.
 ETS points that were not classified as large point sources were modelled using the small and fugitive points approach described next.

-11.3.2 Contributions from small point and fugitive sources
+10.3.2 Contributions from small point and fugitive sources